 IPA Action Group: Towards an International Database of Geoelectrical Surveys on Permafrost (IDGSP)

-The IPA Action Group (2021-2023) has the main objective of bringing together the international community interested in geoelectrical measurements on permafrost and laying the foundations for an operational International Database of Geoelectrical Surveys on Permafrost (IDGSP).
-We aim to initiate a database for geoelectrical data and develop guidelines for survey repetition and data processing.
+The IPA Action Group (2021-2025) has the main objective of bringing together the international community interested in geoelectrical measurements on permafrost and laying the foundations for an operational International Database of Geoelectrical Surveys on Permafrost (IDGSP).
+Since 2021, we initiated a database for geoelectrical data on permafrost.
+Further, we aim to develop guidelines for survey repetition and data processing.
 We promote and support the repetition of existing legacy geoelectrical measurements to yield the resistivity evolution over time and so detect temperature and ground ice/water changes in response to climate changes.

-Figure 1 The map shows the locations of the 405 ERT surveys on permafrost which are currently contained in the IDGSP data base.
+Figure 1: Web interface of the database: https://resibase.unifr.ch/: the map shows the locations of more than 450 ERT profiles on permafrost which are currently contained in the IDGSP database, and repeated tomograms of an exemplary profile to the right.

 • Objectives